autoreleasefool/campus-guide/README.md

 2. The recommended development environment is [Nuclide](https://nuclide.io/).
 With this IDE, you can utilize live updates of the Flow type checker.
 3. Make your changes.
 4. Ensure the following requirements for a contribution are met when running these commands:
-    - `npm run flow`: There should be no issues within the project (some React Native components throw errors, which can be ignored).
+    - `npm run flow`: There should be no issues within the project.
     - `npm run lint`: There should be no errors (warnings are OK).
     - `npm test`: All tests should pass.
     - `npm build:ios`: The build should succeed.